Shopify/remote-dom/packages/core/README.md

 });
 ```

+If you are familiar with React, or if the "host" side of these components is implemented in React, you may be tempted to pass a function as the `children` prop.
+This pattern is commonly referred to as "render props" in React.
+However, this pattern likely is not doing what you think it is.
+Remember that functions passed as props will always be asynchronous when called by the host, because they are implemented with message passing.
+This makes them poorly suited for rendering UI, where you generally need to run synchronous functions.

+To prevent this kind of mistake, any `children` prop will be deleted from the props object.
+If you want to implement a render prop-style API, you can do so without potentially causing confusion by using a different prop name, and ensuring that you handle the fact that the host will receive a promise whenever they call this function.
+If you are just trying to append other `RemoteComponent` and `RemoteText` instances to your tree, use `RemoteComponent#appendChild()`.

 ##### `RemoteRoot#appendChild()`

 This method appends a `RemoteComponent` or `RemoteText` to the remote root as the last child.
 This method returns a promise for when the update has been flushed to the host.